 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material will be given the opportunity consolidate their understanding, including through additional practice and interventions, before moving on.

-The children will be assessed regularly, giving teachers a strong understanding of pupils’ current knowledge and understanding, but also highlighting any future needs.
+The children will be assessed regularly in lessons and through tests, giving teachers a strong understanding of pupils’ current knowledge and understanding, but also highlighting any future needs.

 The overall impact of our curriculum should result in pupils who: